 Moreover, it’s constructed with composite materials such as stone and metal in the decoration of the cockpit.
 The other 3 chariots are thought to be made for hunting.
 So when they are compared to the ritual ones they seem more practical, and their design is simple.
 However, the body is manufactured with bentwood technique, and uses stone and metal in joining parts and decorations like the ritual chariots.
 On the other hand, as for the other wooden target artifacts, the 3 large ritual beds are manufactured by processing wood and constructing it together to form the body part.
 On top of it there are gold leaf decorations over a white substrate.
 Also, the bed’s bracing posts are decorated with Lion head, Hippo head, Bull head respectively, and decorated with stone, glass and ivory.

 As for the condition of wooden artifacts, the chariot that is currently exhibited at Luxor Museum was recently conserved and is currently in a stable condition.
 However, the other 4 chariots, the beeswax applied to consolidate them when they were first excavated has become remarkably visible that it affects its aesthetic properties.
-The chariots and ritual beds are suffering from shrinkage due to drying that has led to distortion and breaks in some parts.
+The chariots and ritual beds are suffering from shrinkage due to drought which led to the distortion and breakage in some parts.
 Also the gold leaf decorating surface is peeling off and flaking, as well as chipping off of the stone and metal decoration parts.
-All of these deteriorations are remarkably notable.
+All of these deterioration are remarkably notable.